creditkarma/thrift-typescript/README.md

 #### Union

+Unions with Thrift TypeScript can be generated in two different ways.
+This was noted in the above section about generator options.
 Unions in Thrift are very similar to structs.
 The difference is they only allow one field to be set.
 They also require that one field is set.
-We get compile-time guarantees for this property by generating a union of single-field interfaces.
+Implicitly all fields are optional, but one field must be set.

+So, this could translate into a struct with all optional fields:

 Given Thrift: